 In accordance with the Renewable Energy Law and the Regulation on Renewable Energy Tenders, the Government has mandated the Tender Committee to organise tenders for offering the status of large Eligible Producer, to investors that undertake to act as Developers of wind onshore Facilities at sites selected by them.

-The Tender Committee is hereby initiating a tender process for the selection utility-scale, wind onshore Projects and invites Tenderers to submit Proposals in accordance with these Tender Documents.
+The Tender Committee is hereby initiating a tender process for the selection utility-scale, wind onshore Projects and invites Investors to submit Proposals in accordance with these Tender Documents.

-Participation in this tender process is restricted to Projects with a minimum installed capacity of [4 MW (inclusive)] and which require support for up to 105 MW] of their installed capacity.
+Participation in this tender process is restricted to Projects with a minimum installed capacity of [more than 4 MW]and which require support for up to 105 MW] of their installed capacity.
 Through this tender process, the Tender Committee will select Projects that require support measures for all or part of their installed capacity for a Total Tendered Capacity of 105 MW.

-Tenderers shall identify Sites for the installation of the relevant Projects in accordance with the Tender requirements, in particular in connection to the Technical Qualification Criteria.
+Investors shall identify Sites for the installation of the relevant Projects in accordance with the Tender requirements, in particular in connection to the Technical Qualification Criteria.
 For the avoidance of doubt, a Site is considered as separate if it is covered by one Grid Connection point and a single construction permit.

-For each Project that is successful in the Tender, the Selected Tenderer shall be offered a Support Agreement for a term starting on the effective date and ending 15 years after the start of commercial operation.
+For each Project that is successful in the Tender, the Selected Investor shall be offered a PPA for a term starting on the effective date and ending 15 years after the start of commercial operation.
 The Support Agreement will apply in the form of a physically settled Power Purchase Agreement which guarantees the purchase by the Support Counterparty of the electricity output generated by for the Supported Capacity at the Electricity Price.
 Once the conditions set out in art.
 38 of the Renewable Energy Law are met, the Support Agreement will apply in the form of a financially settled Contract for Difference.
 The Contract for Difference must guarantee payment of a symmetric sliding premium against the market reference price for the Supported Output in connection to the Supported Capacity in accordance with the pre-set terms and conditions.
 The terms of such a physically settled Power Purchase Agreement and a financially settled Contract for Differences have been designed to achieve (in so far as possible) the same balance of benefits, liabilities, risks and rewards between the parties.

-Option to submit multiple Projects: For the avoidance of doubt, a Tenderer may submit more than one Project, provided that each Project has a minimum installed capacity of [4 MW (inclusive)] and the total Offered Capacity does not exceed 105 MW across all the Projects submitted by the Tenderer.
-Each Selected Project will have a separate Support Agreement to be entered into by the Support Counterparty and the Selected Tenderer for that Project.
-Depending on the number of Projects that have been awarded, one Tenderer may enter into more than one Support Agreement(s).
+Option to submit multiple Projects: For the avoidance of doubt, a Investor may submit more than one Project, provided that each Project has a minimum installed capacity of [more than 4 MW] and the total Offered Capacity does not exceed 105 MW across all the Projects submitted by the Investor.
+Each Selected Project will have a separate Support Agreement to be entered into by the Support Counterparty and the Selected Investor for that Project.
+Depending on the number of Projects that have been awarded, one Investor may enter into more than one Support Agreement(s).

 Key principles